professor-icebear/Mistral-Fact-Checker/README.md

 NEXT_PUBLIC_API_URL=http://localhost:8000

 # Password Protection
-# Set a custom password to protect app access (default: mistral2024)
+# Set a password to protect app access (required)
-NEXT_PUBLIC_APP_PASSWORD=mistral2024
+NEXT_PUBLIC_APP_PASSWORD=your_password_here
 EOF
 ```

 **🔒 Password Protection:**
-The app is now protected with a password gate.
+The app is protected with a password gate.
 When deployed:
 - Users will see a password prompt before accessing the fact checker
-- Change `NEXT_PUBLIC_APP_PASSWORD` to your desired password
+- Set `NEXT_PUBLIC_APP_PASSWORD` environment variable to your desired password
-- Default password is `mistral2024`
+- This environment variable is required (no default fallback)
 - Authentication persists in session storage

 3. **Run development server:**